Wodan58/joy1/doc/JOYimplJOY.md

 ------------------

-This definition uses the program to generate a list of symbols that are used in the Joy source files; it can be used to detect what the greatest length of a symbol is.
+This definition uses the program to generate a list of symbols that are used in the Joy source files; it can be used to detect what the largest length of a symbol is.

 NOT_ALSO_FOR_FLOAT, NOT_ALSO_FOR_FILE